Weighted Average Real Life Examples

 The 7th value in sorted data is the median of the given data.

-Median Formula for Even Number of Observations
+Formula of Median for Even Number of Observations

 $\begin{aligned}